Employee Matching Gift Programs a No-Brainer for Nonprofits

 Promoting matching gifts encourages this vastly underused form of giving, and helps retain donors.

-There is no shortage of companies with matching gift programs so make sure your organization is not leaving this easy money on the table.
+There is no shortage of companies with matching gift programs so make sure your organization does everything possible to get your share of that money.

 How do Matching Gift Programs Work?